-If you are not receiving your faxes and are not already a FaxBetter user, we are the only true free online fax.
+If you are not receiving your faxes and are not already a FaxBetter user, we are the only truly free online fax.
 No credit card required.
 Instant Signup.
-Click here to get your free toll free fax number now.
+Click here to get your free toll-free fax number now.

 If you are a FaxBetter user and are having difficulty receiving your faxes it is probably something other than the actual transmission.
 Try the following checks:

 - Make sure that your fax number has not changed.

 - Check to see if your correct fax number is still displayed in the upper right-hand corner.
 If it is not, your number may have expired before you upgraded to a full account.
 To get a new number, simply click on the “My Faxes” tab and then the “Activate New Number” link in the upper right-hand corner.
 You will be assigned a new number that will be available for use within 24 hours.
 If you want to keep your old number, go to “Keep my old number” from the pull-down menu above.

 - Click here to send a test fax to yourself.
 This is not a “shortcut” as this process takes the same route as a fax from outside FaxBetter.
 If this fax is received correctly, the problem is with either the sending fax machine or phone line.
 Continue with the next major bullet point below to resolve the problem.

 - If you received an email with an error message, please click “Contact Support” (to the right) and forward us the error message.